 Mexican is comfort food for us.
-The lack of decent Mexican around the world is one of the hardest things for us about being a long term traveler.
+The lack of decent Mexican around the world is one of the hardest things for us about being a long-term traveler.
 The existence of a fabulous Tex Mex place in Bali, Taco Casa, is one of the things that saved us while living in Ubud.
 Living in Bangkok has been a dream come true for us Mexican lovers.
-What’s been amazing is that we’ve been able to track down some pretty decent Mexican in Bangkok.
+What’s been amazing is that we’ve been able to track down some pretty decent Mexican in Bangkok, Thailand.
 Because the Mexican food Bangkok offers is actually surprisingly decent.

-And, although the best food in Bangkok is always traditional Thai, sometimes the answer to the question “what to eat in Bangkok” is Mexican!
-Particularly for expats living in Bangkok, or long term travelers stopping through.
+And, although the best food in Bangkok is always traditional Thai, sometimes the answer to the question of “what to eat in Bangkok” is Mexican!
+Particularly for expats living in Bangkok, or long-term travelers stopping through.

 Mexican in Bangkok – The Taco Truck